Sept 19 – 21 2014

 Feb 13 – 15 2015

 These learn to meditate weekend retreats are ideal if you are seeking relaxation and gentle guidance to help you cultivate a spacious and balanced mind through meditation.
-These fun weekends give step-by-step instructions for those wishing to learn the very basics of meditation.
+These fun weekends give step by step instructions for those wishing to learn how to meditate.

 Suitable for beginners and also for those wanting to refresh their meditation practice, these meditation weekends are a great way to learn basic meditation techniques, and to improve and deepen our experience of meditation and inner peace in the relaxing environment of Madhyamaka KMC.